Everything becomes more serious and dark from here-on out. Enjoy!

 When did he begin to love her, the first heartbeat of unadulterated emotion?
 It was so long ago, he can no longer remember the date or month.
 Not even the time of day, though he suspected it was the nighttime, he got that feeling of déjà vu when she was under the moonlight—she glowed with familiar beauty.
 All he remembered of it was she was there, just there with him.

 She was always with him.
-They contemplated a few times to travel together, but something would always come up to cancel it.
-The biggest issue was her being the Tree of Beginnings' guardian.
-She wasn't allowed to stay away from it for very long, a few days at most.
-It would call her back after so many hours until she grew ill from withdrawal and had to leave.
-While she welcomed him, the Tree didn't.
+They had contemplated a few times to travel together, but something would always come up to cancel it.
+The biggest issue was her being the Tree of Beginning's guardian.
+She was not allowed to stay away from it for very long, a few days at most.
+It would start to call her back after so many hours until she grew ill from withdrawal and had to leave.
+While she welcomed him, the Tree did not.
 He had a feeling it never liked him.
-Mew tried to convince (even trick) the Tree he was a harmless visitor, yet he was rejected every time, sometimes through physical force.
-When it was apparent he wasn't allowed inside, they had no choice but to accept that little fact the Tree was off-limits.
-Mewtwo brushed it off when it was final, he was used to it.
-She verbally apologized about it, but he let it go, even requesting that she'd forget it and move on.
+Mew had tried to convince (even trick) the Tree he was a harmless visitor, yet he was rejected every time, sometimes through physical force.
+When it was apparent he was not allowed inside, they had no choice but to accept that little fact the Tree was off-limits.
+She verbally apologized about it, but Mewtwo let it go, even requesting that she would forget it and move on.
 So she did without a complaint.

-Though when he once asked her why she was so bound to the Tree, she quickly corrected, “I'm not bound to it, it's not like I'm a prisoner.
+Though when he had once asked her why she was so bound to the Tree, she was quick to correct, “I'm not bound to it, it's not like I'm a prisoner.
 We just have a special connection is all.”

-He knew she was lying, he was good at picking out the lies from the truth.
-She was never excited about answering any questions about the Tree, and it always seemed to upset her in some way.
-But it was in her nature to answer anything that came her way no matter how sensitive the question.
-It was how he knew only Pokémon were allowed within miles of it.
+He knew she lied.
+Mew was never excited about answering any questions about the Tree, it always seemed to upset her in some way, but it was in her nature to answer no matter how sensitive the question.
+It was how he learned only Pokémon were allowed within miles of it.
 Humans only knew about it from legends as very few had actually seen it, or even stepped foot on it.
-But according to Mew, a drop of human blood or aura within its territory (how she once defined it) would make it defensive and its white blood cells rampaged until the intruder was disposed of.
-How, she didn't know, and Mewtwo felt it was best they didn't know.
-He doubted it tossed them out like he was.
-The topic was eventually dropped.
+According to Mew, a drop of human blood or aura within its personal space (how she once defined it) would make it defensive, and its white blood cells would rampage until the intruder was disposed of.
+Mewtwo doubted it tossed them out, but he felt it was best to not know.

-It was on one night he brought up a question he wasn't sure about.
-He heard of it in many cities he visited, but there were so many versions of it, he wasn't sure what the right one was.
+One night, he felt an urge to bring up a question.
+He heard of it in many cities he visited, but there were so many versions of it, he was not sure what the right one was.
 Even the signs of it were different.
 Some were more subtle than others, and then there were those that did not deserve to be mentioned of whatsoever.
 It was a curious topic he was sure she would know about.
-“Mew,” he inquired of her, “what is love, exactly?”
+He inquired of her, “Mew, what is love, exactly?”